sim-ware/ViagogoTechTest/README.md

 I attempted a Domain Driven Design, looking at splitting the nouns and verbs in the given Scenario into Class and Method ideas.
 I centred around User and Event Objects, and their interactions.
-Both Objects needed coordinates, and given the attention the task gave to coordinates (i.e. they have to be between -10 and 10, separate Event Objects cannot have the same coordinates, and the manhattan_distance calculations require coordinates) I decided to make a Coordinate Class too, which initializes within the Event and User classes as an attribute.
-Given the fact that each Event required several tickets with varying prices, and an eventual comparison of those prices, I thought it best to create a ticket class too, which initialise within the Event Class and are stored in a ticketlist Array.
+Both Objects needed Coordinates, and given the attention the task gave to coordinates (i.e. they have to be between -10 and 10, separate Event Objects cannot have the same coordinates, and the manhattan_distance calculations require coordinates) I decided to make a Coordinate Class too, which initializes within the Event and User classes as an attribute.
+Given the fact that each Event required several tickets with varying prices, and an eventual comparison of those prices, I thought it best to create a ticket class too, which initialises within the Event Class and are stored in a ticketlist Array.
 Given that in the example, a single User has several Event Options, I thought it best to create a class that can Instantiate and store Event Objects too, so that they can eventually be compared (by manhattan distance) too.
 Finally, I needed some sort of Class to instantiate a User and a list of